|SIS||Student Information System|

 Adding Canvas from the gallery

 To configure the integration of Canvas into Azure AD, you need to add Canvas from the gallery to your list of managed SaaS apps.

-2. Click the Enterprise applications link.
-Then click the All applications link.
+Click the Enterprise applications, then click the All applications.

 3. To add a new application, click the New application button on the top of the dialog.